-Absence of Quorum In the absence of a quorum, the members present shall adjourn the meeting to a stated time and place, and the absent members shall be notified.
-If all members are absent, the Executive Director shall adjourn the meeting to a stated time and place and notify all members pursuant to Section 3-7 of these Rules.

-Alameda County Waste Management Authority Rules of Procedure Page 4

-Notice of Meetings All meetings of the WMA Board shall be held subject to the provisions of the Ralph M. Brown Act (see Sections 54950 et. seq. of the California Government Code) and other applicable laws of the State of California requiring notice of meetings of the WMA Board.

-Teleconferencing WMA Board members who are unable to attend a meeting in person are encouraged to have their member agency's alternate attend in their place.
-WMA Board members unable to attend a meeting in person may participate in meetings by teleconference in accordance with this section.
-No more than four WMA Board members may utilize teleconferencing at a WMA Board meeting at no more than four teleconferencing locations.
-A WMA Board member wishing to utilize teleconferencing should notify the Clerk of the Board prior to the release of the agenda for the affected WMA Board meeting of the teleconference location that is accessible to the public.
-Agendas are typically released five (5) days in advance of the meeting.
-The Clerk of the Board will identify the teleconference location in the agenda of the meeting and ensure posting of the agenda at the teleconference location.
-Votes at a WMA Board meeting where teleconferencing is utilized will be taken by roll call.
-If more than four members request teleconferencing, the four selected shall be chosen on the basis of the order of request, and in the case of ties, by seniority on the WMA Board.
-Members shall be compensated for attendance via teleconferencing on the same basis they would be if they were physically present.

-Compensation WMA Board members and alternates are compensated in accordance with compensation policies approved by the WMA Board.
-WMA Board members must attend a WMA Board meeting to be compensated for that meeting.
-An agency appointed alternate may be compensated only if WMA member from that agency is not present at the meeting.
+- Section 3-4 Effect of Holiday.
+If any meeting day or adjourned meeting day falls on a holiday, the meeting of the Recycling Board shall be rescheduled by the Recycling Board. - Section 3-5 Quorum.
+A majority of the members of the Recycling Board shall constitute a quorum for the transaction of business, except that less than a quorum may adjourn from time to time pursuant to Section 3-6 of these Rules. - Section 3-6 Absence of Quorum.
+In the absence of a quorum, the members present shall adjourn the meeting to a stated time and place, and the absent members shall be notified.
+If all members are absent, the Executive Director or a representative shall adjourn the meeting to a stated time and place and notify all members pursuant to Section 3-7 of these Rules. - Section 3-7 Notice of Meetings.
+All meetings of the Recycling Board shall be held subject to the provisions of the Ralph M. Brown Act (California Government Code section 54950 et seq.) requiring open and public meetings for the legislative body of a local agency.
+Agendas will typically be released five (5) days in advance of regular meetings. - Section 3-8 Teleconferencing.
+Recycling Board members unable to attend a meeting in person may participate in meetings by teleconference in accordance with this section, but are encouraged to have interim appointees attend in their place.
+Interims are appointed by the Alameda County Waste Management Authority (WMA) Board for WMA representatives, and by the Alameda County Board of Supervisors for county resident representatives.
+No more than two Recycling Board members may utilize teleconferencing at a Committee/Recycling Board meeting at no more than two teleconferencing locations.
+A Board member wishing to utilize teleconferencing for a meeting must notify the Executive Director (or designee) prior to the release of the agenda for that meeting, of the teleconference location.
+The teleconference location must be accessible to the public.
+The Executive Director will identify the teleconference location in the agenda of the meeting and ensure posting of the agenda at the teleconference location.
+Votes at a Committee/ Recycling Board meeting where teleconferencing is utilized will be taken by roll call.
+If more than two members request teleconferencing, the two selected shall be chosen on the basis of the order of request, and in the case of ties, by seniority on the Recycling Board.
+Members shall be compensated for attendance via teleconferencing on the same basis they would be if they were physically present. - Section 3-9 Compensation.
+Recycling Board members and interim appointments are compensated in accordance with compensation policies approved by the Recycling Board.
+Recycling Board members must attend a Recycling Board meeting to be compensated for that meeting.